dutchconnectomelab/GAMBA-MATLAB/README.md

 This example examines whether the gene expression pattern of 19 human-supragranular genes is associated with regional connectome metrics.
 The input data include: 1) a gene expression data matrix (57 regions x 5000 genes, a subset of the entire AHBA data); 2) an imaging data matrix (57 regions by 5 phenotypes, such as NOS-, FA-, SD-weighted nodal strength, nodal degree, and FC strength); 3) a gene set (19 genes).

-NOTE: null-spin model ONLY works for DK114 atlas.
-If you use other atlas, please refer to Alexander-Bloch et al. (2018) to first generate gene expression data matrices for the 'spinned' atlases.

-### 3. "I have a gene-set.
-I want to test in which brain regions the gene-set is differentially expressed."

-In the third example, we show how to use this toolbox to examine in which brain regions the input GOI is differentially expressed considering different types of null models.
-The human-supragranular-enriched (HSE) genes are used here.

-We load the gene set first:
+You can load the example data first:

 `load('src/examples/example_conn_5k_genes.mat', 'geneset');`

-Now we have a gene set of 19 HSE genes.
+Now you have a gene set of 19 HSE genes.
 We then use the null-coexpression model to examine whether the mean expression of HSE genes is significantly higher/lower than random genes with the similar coexpression conserved for each brain region.

 `res_nullcoexp = permutation_expression_null_coexp(geneset);`